 High School Level Courses

-Hawkeye offers high school level courses that may be transferred back to your high school for credit or be applied toward a Hawkeye Adult High School Diploma.
+Hawkeye offers high school level courses that may be transferred back to your high school for credit.
 These independent study courses allow you to schedule and take courses at a pace that is convenient for you.

 Each course takes approximately 60–75 hours to complete.

-Courses taken to be transferred to a high school or for the Adult High School diploma must be completed in four months.
+Courses taken to be transferred to a high school must be completed in four months.

 Courses for Transfer to Your High School